muratcangencturk/prompter/README.md

 Run `npm run build` after any production change.
 This command regenerates build artifacts and increments the version in `manifest.json`.
 Open pages check the manifest every five minutes and reload automatically when the version changes.

+## Automatic reloads and service worker

+All pages include `src/version.js`, which fetches `manifest.json` every five minutes.
+If the `version` field changes the page reloads so users receive the latest build.
+The `sw.js` file acts as a kill-switch service worker — it unregisters older service workers and clears cached files.
+Keep it deployed for a short time after updates to clean outdated clients.

+Run `npm run build` whenever you modify production files to increment the manifest version and trigger this refresh mechanism.

 ## License

 This project is licensed under the Apache License 2.0.
 See [LICENSE](LICENSE) for the full text.